srihari-sridharan/backbone.marionette/docs/marionette.regionmanager.md

 rm.on("region:remove", function(name, region){

-  // add the region instance to an object delete myObject[name];
+  // remove the region instance from an object delete myObject[name];

 });